 So it is a choice.
 And actually, it doesn't stop strong relationships being formed.
 That, after all, is how several dozen of us gradually came together.
 Despite most of us within the business having never met most or any of the others.

 WHAT HAPPENS AFTER I FILL IN THE INQUIRY?

 We should be getting back to you within days.
 We either say "sorry, can't publish", or "interested, need some more detail" - which is the next stage, a Proposal.
 It doesn't mean starting again from scratch, information from the inquiry is fed through, though with access to more information you may want to edit what you have already written.
 We send the Proposal out for reader reports, which you will see, and then we generally get back to you with a contract offer or not inside a couple of weeks.
 The website is tidied up regularly, and if we have offered a Proposal, password or contract, and you have not got back to us in a month or two, the information will probably have been deleted unless you ask us to hold it for longer.
 Again, it's not because we're being uncooperative, but we get hundreds of submissions a month, several dozen of those get to the Proposal stage, and we like to be clear about what we're doing and when and move on, rather than having lots of "maybes" and loose ends everywhere.

 We look forward to working with you.
 If we do, bear in mind that:

-• Being an author can be lonely, and though we try and be friendly we are not in the business of emotional support - keep in touch with other authors, particularly on the Forum and all the various author websites (hundreds to choose from)
+- Being an author can be lonely - keep in touch with other authors on the Forum, social media and all the various author websites (hundreds to choose from)